Red in tooth and claw

 What's the meaning of the phrase 'Red in tooth and claw'?

-A reference to the sometimes violent natural world, in which predatory animals unsentimentally cover their teeth and claws with the blood of their prey as they kill and devour them.
+'Red in tooth and claw' is a reference to the sometimes violent natural world, in which predatory animals unsentimentally cover their teeth and claws with the blood of their prey as they kill and devour them.

 What's the origin of the phrase 'Red in tooth and claw'?